w3c-ccg/traceability-interop/README.md

 1. Select "Start Recording" to start audio recording

 1. Post the link to today's agenda in the meeting chat box.
-The link below leads to the default "standing" agenda, and should be posted only if a date-specific agenda was not sent to the mailing list.
+The link below leads to the default "standing" agenda.
+If a date-specific agenda was sent to the mailing list prior to the meeting, a link to that archived email should be used instead.

    `Agenda: https://github.com/w3c-ccg/traceability-interop/blob/main/AGENDA.md`